First things first: One of the best things about a cruise is that it offers an affordable vacation.

 They Buy a Drink Package

-At $60-80 per day, a drink package is a big investment that you pay for, even on days when you are in port.
+At $60-80 per day (and sometimes even more), a drink package is a big investment that you pay for, even on days when you are in port or when it’s not heavily used.
 If you aren’t going to use it to the full potential, then it can cost you significant money.
+Do the math before you buy.

 They Buy Souvenirs When They Aren’t on Sale